pantheon-systems/documentation/source/content/guides/autopilot/07-troubleshoot.md

 ### Solution

-Try updating the database locally, and then retry Autopilot.
+Update the database on the target environment, and then retry Autopilot.
 Contact Support[/link] for assistance if the issue persists.

 </Accordion>